-When performing an SQL import, you can schedule the task to occur on a certain day of a period or at intervals (on a specified date and time).
+When performing either an SQL import or an OLAP import, you can schedule the task to occur on a certain day of a period or at intervals (on a specified date and time).
 This is helpful for automatically updating your model to contain the latest values of your company database.
 For example, you can schedule the import to run every night and thereby automatically update your model every night.

-To define a scheduled import from an SQL database, do the following:
+To define a scheduled import from an SQL or OLAP database, do the following:

 Note that the Start date and Start time define only the time when the scheduled import task is started, not the actual start time of the import itself.